microsoft/azure-openai-service-proxy/docs/docs/deployment.md

 !!! note

     Deploying the AI Proxy Admin Portal does not work on macOS on Apple Silicon.
-The workaround for now is to deploy the solution from Windows, Linux machine, or from GitHub Codespaces.
+The workaround for now, is to deploy the solution from a Windows/ Linux machine, or GitHub Codespaces.

-1. Ensure Docker is installed
+1. Ensure Docker is installed and running.
 1. Clone the repo:

     ```shell
     git clone https://github.com/microsoft/azure-openai-service-proxy.git
     ```

-1. Using VS Code, open the `azure-openai-service-proxy/src/endpoint/simple-fastapi-container` folder:
+1. Open the repo in VS Code.
 1. You will be prompted to `Reopen in Container`, click the button to do so.
+This will build the container and open the repo in a container.

-1. Login to Azure:
+1. In the VS Code dev container, open a terminal and run the following commands to authenticate with Azure:

     ```shell
     azd auth login --use-device-code